-37.7.1.1 General [M# 50, 51]
+37.7.1.1 General [M# 51]

-The Multi-AP Coordination feature includes a set of schemes and procedures in which OBSS APs coordinate their transmission to improve communication reliability.

-This section details all the procedures that are common for all coordination schemes:
+This subclause details the common procedures applicable for all the coordination schemes:

-The Multi-AP Coordination Discovery procedure is defined in 37.7.1.2
+The MAPC discovery procedure is defined in 37.7.1.2

-The Multi-AP Coordination agreement negotiation procedure is defined in 37.7.1.3
+The MAPC agreement negotiation procedure is defined in 37.7.1.3

 All other procedures that are specific per coordination scheme are detailed in 37.7.2.

-37.7.1.2 Multi-AP Coordination Discovery [M# 147]
+37.7.1.2 MAPC discovery [M# 147]

-UHR APs participating in Multi-AP coordination may transmit TBD Management frames to advertise capabilities of Multi-AP coordination schemes and their parameters.
+UHR APs participating in MAPC may transmit TBD Management frames to advertise capabilities of Multi-AP coordination schemes and their parameters.

 Details are TBD.

-37.7.1.3 Multi-AP Coordination agreement negotiation
+37.7.1.3 MAPC agreement negotiation

 37.7.1.3.1 General [M# 148]

-A UHR AP shall follow the rules defined in this subclause to establish an agreement for Multi-AP Cooridnation through negotiation, in addition to the specific rules for Multi-AP coordination scheme used for this agreement and are defined in 37.7.2 subclause.
+A UHR AP shall follow the rules defined in this subclause to establish an agreement for MAPC through negotiation, in addition to the specific rules for Multi-AP coordination scheme used for this agreement and are defined in 37.7.2 subclause.

-A UHR AP may initiate a negotiation with one or more UHR APs that were discovered to support Multi-AP Coordination scheme (as the initiating AP) and may transmit TBD individually addressed Management frame(s) to establish a Multi-AP Coordination agreement with the one or more UHR APs.
+A UHR AP may initiate a negotiation with one or more UHR APs that support the same Multi-AP coordination scheme (as the initiating AP) and may transmit TBD individually addressed Management frame(s) to establish a MAPC agreement with the one or more UHR APs.

 Details are TBD.